When 21 November 2019

 A keynote with Professor Saskis Sassen (Columbia University) and panel discussion on the challenges of housing provision in today’s society, at local and international levels.

 The Royal Irish Academy/Acadamh Ríoga na hÉireann champions research.
 We identify and recognise Ireland’s world class researchers.
 We support scholarship and promote awareness of how science and the humanities enrich our lives and benefit society.
 We believe that good research needs to be promoted, sustained and communicated.
 The Academy is run by a Council of its members.
 Membership is by election and considered the highest Academic honour in Ireland.Read more about the RIA

-The committee was established in September 2014 for its four-year term with members from across academia professional organisations and agencies on the island of Ireland.
+The multi-disciplinary committee was established in September 2014 for its four-year term with members from across academia, professional organisations and agencies on the island of Ireland.
 The second iteration of the committee was established in September 2018.

-Rural Conversations is a series of three stakeholder roundtable events and is produced in collaboration with the Department of Rural and Community Development.
-The series provides a discussion forum for rural development stakeholders and takes place in three cluster regions: the west, the north-east and the south-east.
-The three separate themes beings discussed at the individual cluster venues are economic development, social inclusion, and sustainable rural communities.
+Rural Conversations was a series of three stakeholder roundtable events and was produced in collaboration with the Department of Rural and Community Development.
+The series provided discussion forums for rural development stakeholders and took place in three cluster regions: the west, the north-east and the south-east.
+The three separate themes discussed at the individual cluster venues were economic development, social cohesion and sustainable rural communities.